litecanvas/plugin-asset-loader/README.md

 ## Modularity

-You can import only the chargers you want.
+You can import only the loaders you want.

 Example to import **only** the image loader: